-Employer identification number, file number, and other identifying information - For us to process your corporation tax forms, it is important that we have the necessary identifying information from your preprinted label.
-Keep a record of the label information for future use.
-Please include your employer identification number and file number on each corporation tax form mailed.
+Employer identification number, file number, and other

+identifying information - For us to process your corporation tax forms, it is important that we have the necessary identifying information.
+You will find your employer identification number and file number just above your printed corporation name and address.
+Keep a record of that information and include it on each corporation tax form mailed.

-If you use a paid preparer or accounting firm, make sure they use the mailing label or label information when completing all forms prepared for you.
+If you use a paid preparer or accounting firm, make sure they use your complete and accurate identifying information when completing all forms.